-Vehicle Mind: Automotive intelligence for every driver
+Vehicle Mind: IoT-driven Automotive Intelligence for Every Driver

 For many people around the world, owning and operating a vehicle is a necessity for daily life.
-But when electronic systems or specialized mechanical parts fail unexpectedly, the financial impact to a household can be severe.
+But when electronic systems or specialized mechanical parts fail unexpectedly, the financial impact on a household can be severe.
 Passenger vehicles have become costly enough that the average American car loan term is now over 70 months, so replacement is not an option.

-To tackle this economic problem, Montreal based Vehicle Mind has created an IoT-powered “virtual mechanic” that connects to a vehicle’s onboard diagnostic systems to give owners a deeper level of transparency and predictability regarding their vehicle’s current condition and future maintenance needs.
+To tackle this economic problem, Montreal-based Vehicle Mind has created an IoT-powered “virtual mechanic” that connects to a vehicle’s onboard diagnostic systems to give owners a deeper level of transparency and predictability regarding their vehicle’s current condition and future maintenance needs.

 The device plugs into a car’s OBD-II port and communicates with the Vehicle Mind smartphone app over 4G/LTE to provide status and diagnostics at a glance.

 In addition, the app equips drivers with digital maintenance tools such as service timeline tracking, automated reminders, and even driving scores to help drivers keep their vehicles in ideal condition.

 Following two years of development and testing, Vehicle Mind is now operational across Canada.
 We sat down with Abhay Ghatpande, co-founder and CTO at Vehicle Mind, to learn about the company’s journey to date and plans to modernize the automotive experience for a connected generation of drivers.